leeyuhm/dst-portfolio/README.md

 `r04.1.R`
 `knn.R`

-This investigation applies a method for selecting the number of neighbours in k-nearest-neighbour regression, motivated by the paper *Optimal Choice of k for k-Nearest Neighbor Regression*.
+This investigation applies a method for selecting the number of neighbours in k-nearest-neighbour (k-NN) regression, motivated by the paper *Optimal Choice of k for k-Nearest Neighbor Regression*.

 The analysis includes: